There are so many things I love about this soup that I found from Pati’s Mexican Table

 - 1 teaspoon kosher salt

-- Pour the tomato puree into the pot over the pasta and sprinkle with salt.
-Stir to combine.
-With the pot partially covered, cook the puree for about 6 minutes, stirring often, until the sauce thickens and becomes deep red in color.
-Keep stirring so the pasta does not get stuck on the bottom of the pot.
+- Pour the tomato puree into the saucepan or Dutch oven with the pasta.
+Sprinkle with salt and stir to combine.
+Partially cover the saucepan or Dutch oven and cook the puree for about 6 minutes.
+Stir occasionally until the sauce thickens and turns dark red.
+Keep stirring to keep the pasta from sticking to the bottom of the saucepan or Dutch oven.

-- Stir in the broth and bring to a boil, then reduce the heat to medium and simmer for 10 minutes.
+- Stir in the chicken broth and bring to a boil.
+Then reduce the heat to medium and simmer for at least 10 minutes.
+Simmer as long as time allows.
+The more simmering time the better the flavor gets.
 Season with more salt if necessary and serve.